A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Conclusion

-A serious consequence of our conclusion about shower partons dominating over thermal partons is its implication on azimuthal anisotropy in non-central collisions.
-The usual explanation is that the azimuthal harmonics are due to the flow effects of the fluctuations of the initial configuration of the collision system.
+Concerning azimuthal anisotropy in non-central collisions, the usual explanation is that the azimuthal harmonics are due to the flow effects of the fluctuations of the initial configuration of the collision system.
 If, however, the non-flow effects such as minijets are important, the fluid treatment would be inadequate on the one hand, and our approach is in need of suitable treatment to be convincing on the other.
 For Au-Au collisions at 200 GeV, we have shown that the azimuthal harmonics can be obtained by taking into account the azimuthal dependence of minijet and the related ridge effect \cite{hz3}.
 Now for Pb-Pb collisions at 2.76 TeV we have only investigated the case of central collisions here.
 To extend the study to non-central collisions is, of course, the natural problem to pursue next.
 How minijets influence the azimuthal asymmetry will undoubtedly be a major area of investigation.
 The consideration described here represents only the first, but significant, step toward understanding the physics of hadronization at LHC.